benallen-dev/csgo-events/README.md

 ### .returnData (data)
 Emits a socketIO message named 'returnData' containing `data`.

+### .forceRoundStats()
+Forces roundStats message on next game state update (see below).
+This only applies to the new message format.

 ## Events (new format)

 ### csgoEvent
 Fires on a CSGO game state change.
 If `msg.type` is 'roundOver', `msg.data` contains the winning team, either 'T' or 'CT'.
+If `msg.type` is 'roundStats', `msg.data` contains the csgo data object as received.

 ### extRequest
-Fires when a socketIO message is received.
+Fires when an `ext` (external) socketIO message is received.
 Usage:
 ```javascript
 csgo.on('extRequest', function(data) {
     // log received message to console
     console.log(data);
 });
 ```
+## csgoEvent Message types (new format)
+- roundFreezetime
+- roundLive
+- roundOver (msg.data contains string indicating winning team)
+- bombPlanted
+- bombDefused
+- bombExploded
+- roundStats (msg.data contains full data object)

 ## Events (default)